kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(b\) Any permanent slot whose use on December 16, 1985 is divided among different operators, by day of the week, or otherwise, as evidenced by records of the scheduling committees, shall be allocated in conformity with those records.
 The Chief Counsel of the FAA shall be the final decisionmaker for these determinations.

-\(c\) A carrier may permanently designate a slot it holds at Kennedy International Airport as a seasonal slot, to be held by the carrier only during the corresponding season in future years, if it notifies the FAA (at the address specified in §93.225(e)), in writing, the preceding winter seasons or by October 15 of the preceding year for summer seasons.
+\(c\) A carrier may permanently designate a slot it holds at Kennedy International Airport as a seasonal slot, to be held by the carrier only during the corresponding season in future years, if it notifies the FAA (at the address specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.225   Lottery of available slots.|§93.225]](e)), in writing, the preceding winter seasons or by October 15 of the preceding year for summer seasons.

-\(d\) Within 30 days after December 16, 1985, each U.S. air carrier and commuter operator must notify the office specified in §93.221(a)(1), in writing, of those slots used for operations described in §93.217(a)(1) on December 16, 1985.
+\(d\) Within 30 days after December 16, 1985, each U.S. air carrier and commuter operator must notify the office specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1), in writing, of those slots used for operations described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]](a)(1) on December 16, 1985.

-\(e\) Any slot not held by an operator on December 16, 1985 shall be allocated in accordance with the provisions of §§93.217, 93.219 or 93.225 of this subpart.
+\(e\) Any slot not held by an operator on December 16, 1985 shall be allocated in accordance with the provisions of §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]], 93.219 or 93.225 of this subpart.

 \[Doc.
 No. 24105, 50 FR 52195, Dec.
 20, 1985, as amended by Amdt.
 93-52, 51 FR 21717, June 13, 1986\]